nodejs/node/doc/api/repl.md

 <kbd>Ctrl</kbd>+<kbd>S</kbd> to search
 forwards.

-Duplicated history entires will be skipped.
+Duplicated history entries will be skipped.

 Entries are accepted as soon as any key is pressed that doesn't correspond with the reverse search.
 Cancelling is possible by pressing <kbd>Esc</kbd> or